 Secondly we are still rebuilding.
 If you think that we’re going to be divisional champions or have a playoff run you’re completely delusional.
 They simply don’t have the depth or the talent on the offense to facilitate it.
 However it’s clear that the Dolphins are making some great strides forward and are hopefully putting some of the doubters minds at ease.

 Thirdly it’s clear that in the divorce between Brady and Belichick it was the latter who gained custody of the officials.
 A touchdown that wasn’t a touchdown, an interception that was actually defensive pass interference and a roughing the passer call made even worse by Newton’s farcical ensuing gestures.

-Lets start with the defence who I think all in all actually played pretty well.
+Lets start with the Dolphins first game on defence who I think all in all actually played pretty well.
 Christian Wilkins had arguably his best game for the Dolphins with 5 tackles, an assist and a sack and Jerome Baker was all over the field making plays and also got a sack.

 The big area of concern has to be the lack of ability to stop the run.
 It was a problem last year and it will remain this year.
 The patriots had five players who had 4 or more rushing attempts and combined for 217 total yards on the ground.

 When you look at the schedule we play against quarterbacks with the ability to run in at least 6 games out of the 16 and annoyingly 4 of those are divisional games so the coaching staff really need to figure out a way to contain.

 But again, perspective.
 This time last year we had just shipped 59 points, 379 passing yards and 265 rushing yards compared to 21 points, 155 passing yards and 217 rushing yards.